Understanding The 20+ Lock FunctionsBy Brian Rhodes, Published Mar 27, 2018, 11:33am EDT

 - Server Rooms: For higher security applications, the addition of a deadbolt is useful.
-The F88/F09 "Entrance" function allows for an additional deadbolt to be thrown by keyed locking from the outside of the door, when IT leaves a MDF/IDF.
-However, when personnel is inside the room, the lever functions like a "Privacy" lock allowing free egress.
+The F88/F09 "Entrance" function allows for an additional deadbolt to be thrown by keyed locking from the outside of the door, when IT leaves a main closet.
+However, when personnel are inside the room, the lever functions like a "Privacy" lock allowing free egress.

 - Break Room: The F75/F01 "Passage" function is ideal for areas using doors for environmental isolations (noise/HVAC) but do not necessarily want them lockable.
-Areas like Break Rooms are common access, and "Passage" locks assure they aren't inadvertently or maliciously locked from use.
+Areas like Break Rooms are common access, and "Passage" locks assure they are not inadvertently or maliciously locked from use.

-Other applications certainly exist.
-For example, for a medical storage closet, F86 is a likely choice because the door is locked all the time and can only be opened by a key.
+Other applications, for example, a medical storage closet, F86 is a likely choice because the door is locked all the time and can only be opened by a key.
 The door automatically locks when the door is shut, which is ideal for securing a closet filled with valuable items.
 Code F86 also specifies a cylindrical lockset, although if the door was prepped for a mortise lockset, code F07 would provide the same features.

-Most commercial-grade hardware makes finding lock function easy - generally this is listed on cutsheets, and different product SKUs have different functions, even if the base hardware series is the same.
-Take this example from Yale:
+Most commercial-grade hardware makes finding lock function easy - generally, this is listed on cutsheets, and different product SKUs have different functions, even if the base hardware series is the same.
+Take this example from Schlage:

 Most residential and light-grade commercial hardware does not specify any function code, and is simply sold as an 'office lock' or 'bathroom lock'.
 These products are configured in only the most common functions and may not be compliant with codes or specifications as a result.